THE STRATEGIC CONTEXT

 RAILROADS, TRANSPORTATION AND LOGISTICS

-The Union forces repaired, extended and even built new railroads to move troops rapidly and in large numbers, bestowing an unprecedented strategic mobility.
+The Union forces repaired, extended, and even built new railroads to move troops rapidly and in large numbers, bestowing unprecedented strategic mobility.
 Railroads offered the capacity to supply armies even in desolate regions, although the pace and carrying capacity of horses and mules to move supplies from railheads to the armies still imposed severe restrictions on overland movement.
 Relentless raids by the Confederates frequently severed and destroyed these vital railroad links.
 This had a significant impact in the early years but the disruption became less damaging as the Union army honed its ability to repair railroads, and found effective methods of protecting its long and exposed lines of communication.
-Furthermore, some Union commanders learned from experience that a temporary departure from the conventional railroad and river supply-lines was not necessarily fatal if done with speed and against weak opposition.
-Grant and Sherman tested the surprising capacity of the more fertile parts of the South to sustain their armies on the march through foraging and forced requisition and this discovery not only resulted in irreparable damage to the Southern economy but also unforeseen mobility for their armies.
+Furthermore, some Union commanders learned from experience that a temporary departure from their conventional railroad and river supply lines was not necessarily fatal if done with speed and against weaker opposition.
+Grant and Sherman tested the surprising capacity of the more fertile parts of the South to sustain their armies on the march through foraging and forced requisition.
+This discovery not only resulted in irreparable damage to the Southern economy but also conferred unforeseen mobility for their armies.

 AGRICULTURE, INDUSTRY, AND TECHNOLOGY

 The agricultural economy of the North was productive and efficient, and more than sufficient to sustain the population and the war machine.
 There were shortages and scarcity but usually only because of inefficiency, bad weather or interruptions to the lines of communication.
 Union resources and strategic direction were coordinated with increasing clarity and impact as the war progressed while the erosion of the Confederate economy and infrastructure caused increasing dislocation.
 Union troops could voice justifiable complaints about the quality, variety, and quantity of their rations but almost invariably they fared better than their Southern counterparts.
-Confederate agriculture was abundant, but was more focused on cash crops and food for subsistence rather than for surplus.
+Confederate agriculture was abundant, but was more focused more on cash crops and subsistence rather than for surplus food.
+The Union navy successfully targeted coastal salt works to deny the Confederates the primary ingredient for food preservation.
 “King Cotton” had spurred pre-war prosperity in the South and while the reduction in supply by the Union blockade had a harsh impact on the cotton-hungry industries of Europe, it was not severe enough to force intervention.
-Although Southern agriculture was locally very productive, the weak transportation system meant that the plenty of one region could not often be moved to alleviate the poverty in another.
+Although Southern agriculture was locally very productive, the weak transportation system meant that the plenty of one region could not easily be moved to alleviate the poverty in another.

-Southern agriculture relied on slave labour, a resource that dwindled in both numbers and reliability as the Union armies penetrated further and further into the economic heartland.
-The arrival of Union troops and ships drew slave labour from the fields into Union service or the uncertain pathways of emancipation.
-The enlistment of a very high percentage of Southern white men into the armies affected productivity across the mainly agrarian economy.
+Southern agriculture relied on slave labour, a resource that dwindled both in numbers and reliability as the Union armies penetrated further and further into the economic heartland.
+The arrival of Union troops and ships drew slave labour from the fields into Union service or other uncertain pathways of emancipation.
+The enlistment of a very high percentage of Southern white men into the armies also affected productivity across the mainly agrarian economy.
 The diversion of labour to military service in the North was proportionally lower and was distributed across more sectors.
-So, while mass enlistment had an impact, it could be managed more easily, especially because immigration could help to alleviate the demand.
+So, while mass enlistment had an impact, it could be managed more easily, especially because immigration helped to alleviate the demand for workers.